routegy/routegy-docs/app/docs/reference/templating.md

 # Templating

 Routegy supports customizing [actions](/reference/actions/) fields using [Jinja2 template language](https://jinja.palletsprojects.com/en/3.0.x/).
-This allows actions to react dynamically to the event provided _values_ and the _context_ its being executed in.
+This allows actions to react dynamically to the event-provided _values_ and _context_ it's being executed in.

-Be sure to check out the document for your specific [action type](/reference/action-types/) to see if templating is supported.
+Be sure to check out the documentation for your specific [action type](/reference/action-types/) to see if templating is supported.

 ## Values